Porsche Club of America (PCA) - Potomac Region

 What's the best way to start?

-If you're interested in participating in DE, but have no experience driving on a track, you must meet either of the following pre-requisites:
+If you're interested in participating in DE, but have no experience driving on a track, you must meet one of the following prerequisites:

 • Preferred: participation in a High Performance Driving Clinic (HPDC) or equivalent.

-• Previous DE, karting, or motorcycle track time -and- the approval of our chief instructors.
+• Previous DE, karting, or motorcycle track time, PLUS the approval of our chief instructors.

-• 3-4 autocrosses, at least one w/ PCA Potomac so our AX instructors can sign off -and- the approval of our chief instructors.
+• 3-4 autocrosses, at least one w/ PCA Potomac so our AX instructors can sign off, PLUS the approval of our chief instructors.

-You can also read up on technique, watching videos and playing video games can help with learning tracks.
+You can also read up on technique, watch videos and use driving/racing simulators to help with learning tracks.

 How do I register for an event?